 by Larry Augsbury, High Commissioner and Chairman

-One of the principal benefits to our members continues to be our full-color international quarterly Communiqué newsletter packed with original photographs of our Celtic homelands, including the District of Cunninghame in Scotland Over the last twelve years, that's 48 consecutive issues, our CCSA newsletter has arrived faithfully every three months to current Clan Cunningham members with its wealth of interesting, informative, and entertaining information and images.
+One of the principal benefits to our members continues to be our full-color international quarterly Communiqué newsletter packed with original photographs and artwork of our Celtic homelands, including the District of Cunninghame in Scotland.
+Over the last twenty-one years, that's 82 consecutive issues, our CCSA quarterly newsletter has arrived faithfully to current Clan Cunningham members with its wealth of interesting, informative, and entertaining information and images.

 The Clan Cunningham Society continues its Board of Director approved Strategic Plan goals which includes consistent, timely, and responsive interaction with, and service to the world-wide Glencairn legacy, and our membership, and we continue to broadened our horizons well beyond the shores of America!